Blog

 Visualize production readiness across teams

-Once you've defined your production readiness criteria, a scorecard lets you track your assets across different levels of readiness.
-Scorecards can be aggregated to provide managers with a birds-eye view, so they can drill down into those assets that are not compliant.
-This gives you a clear picture of where you stand and helps you prioritize improvement efforts.
+Once you've defined your production readiness criteria, a Scorecard lets you track your assets across different tiers of readiness.
+Scorecards can be aggregated if needed for reports, and managers can get a birds-eye view using visualizations in the internal developer portal to drill down into those assets that are not compliant.
+This gives you a clear picture of where you stand in terms of compliance and helps you prioritize improvement efforts.

 You can also track trends over time to see how your scorecards are progressing towards production readiness.
 Are they getting better?
 Are you slipping in certain areas?